lean-app/DEPRECATED-slate/source/index.html.md

 })
 ```

 When Lean sends a webhook, the payload is authenticated with a HMAC.
 The key used to create the HMAC is your api key, and you verify it by running the HMAC-SHA1 algorithm yourself with payload and the key to re-create the HMAC.
-Lean's computed HMAC is attached in the `x-lean-signature` request header.
+Lean's computed HMAC is attached in the `x-lean-signature` request header..